kairosity/mp4-lionize/README.md

 ## 8. User Portal: Shopping Bag

-Although technically connected to the Shop section of the site, I have chosen to include this in the User Portal grouping, as its' data is connected to the user's use of the app.
+Although technically connected to the Shop section of the site, I have chosen to include this in the User Portal grouping, as its data is connected to the user's use of the app.
 Therefore grouping it with orders felt more logically consistent to me.

 <details>
 <summary><b>click for features</b></summary>